frankRose1/vidme-movie-rental/readme.md

 # VidMe - Movie Rental API
-This is the back end for a movie rental service.
+This is the back end restful API for a movie rental service.
 This is a project in my ongoing journey to get better with python web development.
 The goal is to use docker, flask, a SQL database, and maybe even add redis to create a movie rental business.
+Users can register for an account and then select one of 3 subscrition plans.
+Integration with stripe is used to set up subscription plans and recurring payments.

 ## Getting set up